 John Jewell was a disciple of Peter Martyr Vermigli.
-He was also a Marian exile and later Bishop of Salisbury, as well as the chief author of the Homilies Book II.
+He was also a Marian exile and later Bishop of Salisbury, the author of The Apology of the Church of England, as well as the chief author of the Homilies Book II.
 Richard Hooker spoke of him as the "worthiest divine that Christendom hath bred for some hundreds of years."
 In his Apology Jewell touches upon the above question.
 But it remained to be more directly addressed in his Reply Unto M. Hardings Answer.
 Finally in his Homily for Whit-Sunday, Jewell states the confessional position of the Church of England regarding the marks of a true church.
 Needless to say, while Jewell clearly embraced episcopal polity and proper ordination of clergy, he steered clear of any strict interpretation of apostolic authority residing in bishops or presbyters due to physical succession (via laying on of hands) from the Apostles on down.
 Rather, he argues and teaches that what ensures the validity of the visible church before God is the retention and communication of sound Apostolic teaching, the faith once delivered.

 Some excerpts from Jewell's Reply:

 "To be Peter's lawful successor, it is not sufficient to leap into Peter's stall.
 Lawful succession standeth not only in possession of place, but also, and much rather, in doctrine and diligence.
 Yet the bishops of Rome, as if there were nothing else required, evermore put us in mind and tell us many gay tales of their succession." [pg.
 201]